 In the spring of 1880, Sheshequin’s half-time minister resigned, and Myra Kingsbury agreed to fill in, preaching every other Sunday.
 By the end of that year, she had accepted a call to a congregation in Vermont.
 She was ordained in 1881 and served congregations in Vermont and Maine until 1896, when failing health led her to return home to Sheshequin.

-Her namesake, Myra Kingsbury Fish, was born in 1880, the year that Myra Kingsbury began preaching in Sheshequin.
+Her namesake, Myra Kingsbury Fish, was born in February, 1883, a year and a half after Myra Kingsbury was ordained in Sheshequin.
 Myra Fish was the youngest child of Lloyd and Lucy Fish.
 Lloyd and Lucy were third-generation Sheshequin Universalists: Lloyd was a grandson of the Rev. Moses and Mary Park, and Lucy was a granddaughter of Avery and Lucy Gore.

 Myra Fish served as Secretary of the Society’s “Young People’s Organization” in 1898 and 1899.
 In 1899 she married Richard VanDuzer, Jr.; they eventually settled in Los Angeles.

 By all accounts, the Rev. Myra Kingsbury was respected by the congregations she served.
 The naming of a child after her is evidence of the high esteem in which she was held by her parishioners.